-My favourite moments at Mach Media were the weekly team meetings because this was the whole team (Belgium and USA) coming together with a lot of energy.
+My favorite moments at Mach Media were the weekly team meetings because this is when the whole team (Belgium and USA) comes together with a lot of energy.
 Different topics are discussed and everyone is welcome to contribute.
 The input of fresh eyes helps colleagues working on different projects.
 I saw the value of internal teamwork and the importance of connecting with colleagues – listening to their ideas, emotions and feedback.
 This is crucial for better external work.

-Free Time: You can’t be in Belgium without hearing about one of their specialties in cuisine: Belgian fries!
-It was comical to find out that you can order them in every restaurant, they are part of almost every meal and if not, of course you can add them.
-My two other culinary experiences were eating mussels and the delicious Belgian waffles – you can get these everywhere as well, needless to say I ate all of these things as often as possible.
+Free Time: You can’t be in Belgium without hearing about one of their specialities in cuisine: Belgian fries!
+It was comical to find out that you can order them in every restaurant, they are part of almost every meal and if not, of course, you can add them.
+My two other culinary experiences were eating mussels and the delicious Belgian waffles – you can get these everywhere as well, needless to say, I ate all of these things as often as possible.

-Most of my weekends here were spent travelling around and I think now I could work as a Belgian tourist guide.
+Most of my weekends here were spent travelling around and I think I can now work as a Belgian tour guide.
 First I explored Ghent, naturally: shopping and sightseeing.
 I also visited Antwerp and Bruges.
 I immediately fell in love with all three cities because I love the connection between historical cities and the modern world.
 Another place I visited was the sea, where I relaxed in the sun and again ate those delicious Belgian treats.
 After travelling around I can say that Belgium is definitely worth visiting.

-Julia’s Intern Travel Tip: If you are under 27 you can buy a “GoPass”.
-With this ticket you can ride 10 times on the train wherever you like in Belgium and it’s only 50.
+Julia’s Intern Travel Tip: If you are under 26 you can buy a “GoPass”.
+With this ticket, you can ride 10 times on the train wherever you like in Belgium and it’s only 50.

-In the real world: My “In the real world” moment of realisation came with the deadlines.
-Of course you have deadlines at university and I am a really organised person but it is no comparison to the real Marcom office.
+In the real world: My “In the real world” moment of realization came with the deadlines.
+Of course, you have deadlines at university and I am a really organized person but it is no comparison to the real Marcom office.
 Sometimes you have to shift your whole day’s workload and get just one task done because the client has an urgent need or a colleague is waiting for something from you.
-In my perspective, these surprising and sometimes unexpected situations really helped to improve my time management and organisational skills.
+In my perspective, these surprising and sometimes unexpected situations really helped to improve my time management and organizational skills.

-Julia’s “Real World” Tip: Learn to prioritise and expect the unexpected!
+Julia’s “Real World” Tip: Learn to prioritize and expect the unexpected!

 Team: Working in a business team means being focused, motivated and communicative.
 Every day there are ongoing projects and other tasks which are waiting for you just around the corner.
 In Marcoms, the variety of work is huge so especially as an intern, you learn a lot, even in just three months.
 I had the opportunity of being introduced and briefed on tasks and projects, and to discuss the results of my work, so from the beginning I felt that I was a part of the team and part of an agency.